The Balance of Spring Equinox: Reflections, Renewal and Growth

 Planting New Seeds

 This a time for beginnings.
-Nature shows us this clearly; buds unfurling, shoots breaking through soil, birds building their nests.
-There’s a pulse of vitality running through everything, an invitation to begin again.
-This is a time to plant seeds not just in the earth, but in our own lives.
+In nature we can notice buds unfurling, shoots breaking through soil, and birds building their nests.
+This is a time to plant seeds.
 What are we ready to grow?
-What ideas, dreams, or intentions are we ready to nurture into being?
+What ideas, dreams, or intentions are we ready to nurture?

-You might like to plant physical seeds as part of your ritual, holding an intention in your heart as you place them in the soil.
-Or you could write your intentions on small pieces of paper, placing them somewhere they’ll be touched by sunlight each day as a reminder to tend to them.
+You might like to plant physical seeds as part of a ritual, holding an intention as you place them into the soil.
+Or you could write your intentions on small pieces of paper, placing them somewhere they’ll be touched by sunlight each day.

 Here are some prompts that you might wish to reflect on as part of your practice: